falocas/workshops/content/english/java-tictactoe/activity-1.md

 3. In this game, we note that we will have to track the symbol currently in each of the 9 positions on the board.

    Hence, we will need to store 9 pieces of data in the program.
-Let's use an `array`(a data stucture) of size 9 to store these information.
+Let's use an `array` (a data structure) of size 9 to store these information.

    As stated in the rules, on the game board, `"X"` is the player's move, `"O"` is a computer move, and `" "` is an available spot.